3 surprising myths about alcohol

 How to find support

-If you or someone you know needs help with alcohol use, the Substance Abuse and Mental Health Services Administration (SAMHSA) National Helpline, 1-800-662-HELP (4357), is confidential and free.
-It’s available 24/7, every day of the year.
-English and Spanish options are available.
-You can also discuss alcohol use with your primary care physician for in-network treatment options.
+If you or someone you know needs help with alcohol use, Sharp McDonald Center can help.
+The center offers inpatient and outpatient programs to help you overcome addiction and get support during recovery.
+You can also discuss alcohol use with your primary care physician for other in-network treatment options.

 You may also like …